 - Increased printing allowance

-- For the majority of lectures, lecture capture takes place and podcasts are made available to students via Moodle
+- The majority of lectures are recorded and podcasts are made available to students via Moodle

 - Permission to record lectures for personal use

-- Read & Write Gold and Mindmanager are currently available on the School network
+- TextHelp Read & Write Gold software is currently available on the LSHTM network

 Specialist Study Skills Support and Specialist Mentoring

-The School’s preferred provider for Non-Medical Helper Band 4 support is Equality Focus Ltd. The School works with Equality Focus as they are able to offer flexibility in relation to our student’s intensive timetable and can meet with our students on campus or in a nearby location where they have office space available.
+LSHTM’s preferred provider for Non-Medical Helper Band 4 support is Equality Focus Ltd. LSHTM works with Equality Focus as they are able to offer flexibility in relation to our student’s intensive timetable and can meet with our students on campus or in a nearby location where they have office space available.
 You can access their DSA QAG rates on their website.

 Disability support during your studies